Molagg92/CapstonePage/CapLog.md

 `12:30` another check in, still reading. and dealing with being sick. this is so terrable.

 `1:05`  I am almost ready to get back to this cursed thing.

+`1: 29` I need a nother brek my head is killing me. be back in 5 minutes.